Active learning

 Active learning is "a method of learning in which students are actively or experientially involved in the learning process and where there are different levels of active learning, depending on student involvement."
 Bonwell & Eison (1991) states that "students participate [in active learning] when they are doing something besides passively listening."
-According to Hanson and Moser (2003) using active teaching techniques in the classroom create better academic outcomes for students.
-Scheyvens, Griffin, Jocoy, Liu, & Bradford (2008) further noted that “by utilizing learning strategies that can include small-group work, role-play and simulations, data collection and analysis, active learning is purported to increase student interest and motivation and to build students ‘critical thinking, problem-solving and social skills”.
-In a report from the Association for the Study of Higher Education (ASHE), authors discuss a variety of methodologies for promoting active learning.
+According to Hanson and Moser (2003) using active teaching techniques in the classroom can create better academic outcomes for students.
+Scheyvens, Griffin, Jocoy, Liu, & Bradford (2008) further noted that "by utilizing learning strategies that can include small-group work, role-play and simulations, data collection and analysis, active learning is purported to increase student interest and motivation and to build students ‘critical thinking, problem-solving and social skills".
+In a report from the Association for the Study of Higher Education, authors discuss a variety of methodologies for promoting active learning.
 They cite literature that indicates students must do more than just listen in order to learn.
 They must read, write, discuss, and be engaged in solving problems.
 This process relates to the three learning domains referred to as knowledge, skills and attitudes (KSA).
 This taxonomy of learning behaviors can be thought of as "the goals of the learning process."
 In particular, students must engage in such higher-order thinking tasks as analysis, synthesis, and evaluation.

 Nature of active learning

-There are a wide range of alternatives for the term active learning, such as: learning through play, technology-based learning, activity-based learning, group work, project method, etc. The common factors in these are some significant qualities and characteristics of active learning.
+There are a wide range of alternatives for the term active learning and specific strategies, such as: learning through play, technology-based learning, activity-based learning, group work, project method, etc. The common factors in these are some significant qualities and characteristics of active learning.
 Active learning is the opposite of passive learning; it is learner-centered, not teacher-centered, and requires more than just listening; the active participation of each and every student is a necessary aspect in active learning.
 Students must be doing things and simultaneously think about the work done and the purpose behind it so that they can enhance their higher order thinking capabilities.

 Many research studies have proven that active learning as a strategy has promoted achievement levels and some others say that content mastery is possible through active learning strategies.
 However, some students as well as teachers find it difficult to adapt to the new learning technique.

-There is intensive use of scientific and quantitative literacy across the curriculum, and technology-based learning is also in high demand in concern with active learning.
+There are intensive uses of scientific and quantitative literacy across the curriculum, and technology-based learning is also in high demand in concern with active learning.

 Barnes (1989) suggested principles of active learning: